neonov1y/speaker_diarization/README.md

 sudo docker run --rm -v $(pwd):/app <image_name> python3 /app/diarization.py -f /app/<input_file_name>
 ```
 > [!NOTE]
-> Not that required to copy the input file (wanted mp4/wav file) to the application librari directory.
-Only this directory going be mounted to the Docker image environment and it allow access to the input file from the image.
+> It is necessary to copy the input file (the desired mp4 or wav file) to the application directory.
+Only this directory will be mounted to the Docker image environment, allowing access to the input file from within the image.

 # Usage